tweetz0r/imagehash/README.rst

 * 3.2: whash now also handles smaller-than-hash images

 * 3.0: dhash had a bug: It computed pixel differences vertically, not horizontally.
-       I modified it to follow `dHash`_.
+       I modified it to follow `dHashref`_.
 The old function is available as dhash_vertical.

 * 2.0: Added whash